 We have a zero-tolerance approach to fraud and corruption and have adopted strong Anti-Fraud and Corruption and Whistleblowing Policies.
 The Whistleblowing Policy was reviewed in a previous Annual Governance Statement.
-No fraud or corruption has been uncovered in the past year and no whistleblowing complaints have been made.
+No fraud or corruption has been uncovered in the past year and no complaints falling within the remit of the Whistleblowing Policy have been made or received.